Esri/mapbook-android/mapbook-app/README.md

 Note the value for android:scheme in the XML.
 This is [redirect URI](https://developers.arcgis.com/authentication/browser-based-user-logins/#configuring-a-redirect-uri) that you configured when you registered your app [here](https://developers.arcgis.com/).
 For more details on the user authorization flow, see the [Authorize REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Authorize/02r300000214000000/).

-(Add detail about how credentials are stored on device or include in platform specific section below)

 ### Mobile Map Packages
-The Mapbook uses a [```MobileMapPackage```](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) composed of a locator and several maps.
+The [```MobileMapPackage```](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm)  is downloaded from the ```Portal``` into the application-specific directory on the device.
+The Naperville Water Company Mapbook  ```MobileMapPackage``` used in this app contains a locator and several maps.
 Each map contains a vector tile package representing base data, feature layers consisting of feature data about water systems and address points, and bookmarked viewpoints.
-The ```MobileMapPackage``` contents can be accessed after the package has loaded and metadata about the package can be displayed and maps can be viewed.
+The ```MobileMapPackage``` must first be [loaded](https://developers.arcgis.com/android/latest/guide/loadable-pattern.htm) before metadata about the package can be displayed.

 ![](assets/mapbook_main.png)